skip to Main Content

 Before moving to Austin in 2010, Lital managed strategic procurement projects for the Israeli Cable Company and served as a project manager with high-tech and telecommunication companies.

-She holds a Bachelor of Arts in Economics from Tel-Aviv University.
+She holds a Bachelor of Arts degree in Economics from Tel-Aviv University.

 Maureen Cross, Associate Director of Ticketing